MHK213/Bank-Management-System-OOP-/README.md

 # Bank Management System (OOP Version)
-In this project, I rebuilt my previous Bank Management System using Object-Oriented Programming (OOP) principles.
+In this project, I rebuilt my previous bank management system using object-oriented programming (OOP) principles, adding nine new features.

-The goal was to make the code more modular, maintainable, and scalable by applying OOP concepts such as encapsulation, inheritance, and abstraction.
+The goal is to make the code more scalable, maintainable, and expandable by implementing OOP concepts such as encapsulation, inheritance, and abstraction.
+This also serves as training in OOP concepts to build a strong foundation for the next stage of learning (backend development using C#).

-The system is divided into two main parts: Clients Management and Users Management, and it is structured into multiple interactive interfaces.
+The system is divided into three main sections: customer management, user management, and transactions.
+It is structured with multiple interactive interfaces on the application console.

-The UI code was separated from the logic code into dedicated classes.
+The user interface code has been separated from the logical code into dedicated classes.

-This was done as a training and preparation step for future front-end and back-end separation, following good software architecture principles.
+This was done as a training and preparation step for separating the front-end and back-end in the future, following good software engineering principles.

-The project is incomplete;
+The project can be considered complete, although I am currently working on a currency exchange extension.

 ## Features:
   ### Clients Management